January 2008 Announcements

 New Booklet on Health Research Available

 The latest in the series of Behavior Matters booklets--this one on the benefits of research on health – is now available from the Science Directorate.
 Published under the Decade of Behavior series, the booklet is intended for a lay audience, explaining in non-technical language how the behavioral and social sciences have contributed to improvements of our understanding of health.
 Single copies are free from the Science Directorate.
 Please send your name and full address by e-mail.
-Behavior Matters booklets are available at Decade of Behavior Special Publications.
+Behavior Matters booklets are also available in PDF format: see our list of publications and reports.

 Now Available--Statement on Third Party Observers in Psychological Testing and Assessment: A Framework for Decision Making